What is a Linear Actuator & Why Would You Want One?

 Around 2003, we introduced what now many consider to be our flagship linear bearing product, the drylin W series, which expands upon the many benefits from the three series mentioned above by amalgamating them into one flagship series.
 It was after the introduction of the drylin® W that we began adding a new line of products—fully assembled linear actuators

 Starting in the early 2000s, many linear bearing manufacturers began to notice an upward trend in regard to customers wanting what sounded like a ‘plug and play’ type linear bearing solution—a linear actuator.
-A linear actuator uses a rotary motor, such as a stepper, servo, brushless DC/DC, or similar motor, to convert the rotary motion produced by the motor into a linear motion that can travel on a set of linear bearings.
-Usually, this rotary motion is converted by using a lead screw, a timing belt, or a rack and pinion system; however, actuators can be comprised of many different components depending on what you are looking for.
+A linear actuator converts rotary motion into a linear motion that can travel on a set of linear bearings.
+Usually, this rotary motion is converted by using a lead screw, a timing belt, or a rack and pinion system; however, actuators can be composed of many different components depending on what you are looking for.
 At the bare minimum, the drive method (aka timing belt or lead screw) would be incorporated into the linear bearing system as a one-piece, bolt-on solution.
 Most manufacturers also offer additional options, such as motor mounts and flanges, couplings, and motors.
 Other accessories, like motor and data cable assemblies, proximity sensors and cables, as well as motor drivers, might also be offered.
 To make things even more complicated, many manufacturers also offer fully assembled gantry robots, or linear robots, which usually combine two or three axes together to cover 3 degrees of motion.

 igus ZLW belt-drive with motor coupled to the drive shaft